Emilj100/Coding/project/README.md

 ## Project Overview

 The project is structured as a full-stack web application with clearly defined backend and frontend components.
 The backend, written in Python using Flask, handles user authentication, session management, data validation, and interactions with an SQLite database via CS50’s SQL module.
-On the frontend, Jinja2 templates render the user interface, while custom CSS and JavaScript provide styling and interactivity.
+On the frontend, Jinja2 templates render the user interface, while custom CSS and JavaScript, in combination with Bootstrap, provide styling and interactivity.

 ### Key Features:

-1. **User Registration and Login:**
+1. User Registration and Login:
    The registration process is divided into two parts to collect user details in a structured manner.
 In the first part, users provide basic details such as name, email, and password.
 The second part collects additional data like age, gender, height, weight, goal weight, training days per week, and experience level.
 Passwords are securely handled using salted hash functions, and sessions are properly managed to keep users authenticated throughout their interactions.

 2. **Calorie Tracker:**